-You should avoid having any sexual contact for 1 week after both you and your partner have completed the course of treatment, to avoid reinfection.
+You should avoid having any sexual contact until after both you and your partner have completed the course of treatment, to avoid reinfection.

 If you have a moderate to severe infection, you will usually be given an appointment to return to the clinic after 3 days.
 It is important to attend this appointment so that your doctor can see that your symptoms are responding to the antibiotics.